South Carolina Probation Violation Attorneys

-Probation in Columbia South Carolina is an alternative to prison and jail penalties for some criminal offenses in South Carolina.
+Probation in South Carolina is an alternative to prison and jail penalties for some criminal offenses in South Carolina.
 Generally, individuals who are first-time offenders or individuals who commit non-violent crimes are eligible for probation.
-If you are arrested in South Carolina, depending upon the severity of the crime, prior probation violations and your prior criminal record, there are legal options available to help you avoid jail of prison time, including probation.
+If you are arrested in South Carolina, depending upon the severity of the crime, prior probation violations, and your prior criminal record, there are legal options available to help you avoid jail or prison time, including probation.
 Even if you plead guilty or are found guilty of a crime, you may be eligible for a probationary sentence.
-Complying with the the terms of probation can be difficult.
+Complying with the terms of probation can be difficult.
 Navigating these legal nuances of a probation revocation can be difficult.
 Call our Columbia criminal defense lawyers at (80) 252-4800 to get answers to your questions.

 What Happens if I Violate My Probation in SC?

-If your Probation Agent believes that you have violated the terms of your probation, your probation officer may:
+If your Probation Agent believes that you have violated the terms of your probation or the South Carolina probation guidelines, your probation officer may:

 - modify the terms or conditions of your probation, or

 - serve you with a warrant to bring you back before the criminal court to revoke your probationary sentence.

 If you are found to be in violation of your probation you may be subject to: